 Time to cook up that good luck meal of corned beef hash!

 For this recipe, you will need 2-3 medium potatoes, a small onion, and 1 jar of home-canned corned beef.

 Pop the lid on your hash after you have completed the external inspection of the juice, corned beef, and the lid.
 After passing the sniff test, scrape out the fat layer and put it into a pan (cast iron is preferred).
-Turn the heat on medium.
+Turn the heat on to medium.

 Wash the potatoes and cut them into ½” cubes.
 Finely dice the onion.
 Rinse the diced potatoes and pat dry.
 Toss them into the pan with the now melted fat and cook until they brown and crisp.
 Once the potatoes start to brown, add the chopped onions.

 While the potatoes are going, drain the liquid from the corned beef.
 I highly recommend rinsing the jar once or twice to get rid of the excess salt.
-Simply fill the jar, replace the lid and gently shake for 5-10 seconds.
+Simply fill the jar, replace the lid, and gently shake for 5-10 seconds.
 Drain and repeat.